ehanoc/CIPs/CIP-0072/README.md

 ### Parametrised Scripts
 On Cardano, there are parametrised scripts, meaning that before compilation takes place, it is possible to pass certain parameters instead of using `Datum`.
 The consequence of this will be that as we pass different parameters, script hash will be changing.
 This is especially troublesome for things like certifications / audits but also dApp registration.
 This topic is being debated as part of CIP: https://github.com/cardano-foundation/CIPs/pull/385, however, it doesn't seem that there has been conclusion how to tackle this problem.
-For the moment, a new script hash (despite changing only a parameter) requires a re REGISTRATION or an UPDATE to the existing dApp.
+For the moment, a new script hash (despite changing only a parameter) requires a re REGISTRATION to the existing dApp.

 ### Often Changing Scripts
 There are cases on Cardano main-net that script hashes are changing every day, most probably due to parameterised scripts.
-It is responsibility of the developers to issue an `UPDATE` command and provide on-chain and off-chain metadata following the change, for scripts that are changing daily / hourly it is envisaged that this process be automated by a dApp developer.
+It is responsibility of the developers to issue an `REGISTRATION` command and provide on-chain and off-chain metadata following the change, for scripts that are changing daily / hourly it is envisaged that this process be automated by a dApp developer.

 ### Beacon Tokens Instead of Metadata
 It has been argued that since anybody can make claims to dApps, this CIP instead of using metadata should use tokens. dApp developers